JohnSnow/leetcode/3Sum/README.md

-ven an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
+given an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.

 Note:
 Elements in a triplet (a,b,c) must be in non-descending order. (ie, a ≤ b ≤ c)